-The State Administrative Tribunal (SAT) will be the one-stop-shop for most community titles disputes in Western Australia.
+The State Administrative Tribunal (SAT) is the one-stop-shop for most community titles disputes in Western Australia.

 SAT has the statutory powers to efficiently resolve community titles disputes, though parties are encouraged to attempt to resolve disputes between themselves in the first instance.

 SAT can choose to not hear a dispute.
 This includes if SAT is of the view that based upon the nature and gravity of the dispute, it is reasonable to expect that the parties can resolve the dispute without SAT’s intervention.

 Some types of disputes cannot be heard by SAT and are required to be dealt with through the court system.
 These include the recovery of unpaid levies and the prosecution of offences under the Community Titles Act 2018 (the Act).

 The types of disputes which might be dealt with by SAT for community schemes are listed below.

 - The scheme documents, including the validity of scheme by-laws.

 - The performance of, or the failure to perform, a function conferred or imposed on a person by the Act or scheme by-laws.